[Much of my site will be useless to you if you've got the images turned off!]

 By the time the Judahs reached Washington the new telegraph had tapped the news of Stanford's election as governor.
 This was sequeled by a sparsely worded message from Huntington saying that if matters looked right for the passage of a railroad act he might come East too.
 Congress was fretting, Judah sensed, toward the realization that the Union needed morale-building legislation just as much as it needed competent generals.
 The Arkansas and Texas secessions, coupled with Missouri's semiprivate Civil War, threatened the North's hold on all of the New West.
 Secret invasions there, coinciding with rebellions by the thousands of pro-South miners in California and Nevada, could realize the Calhoun, Gadsden, Wigstaff p119 and Davis goals of a South and West alliance.
 Hence there must be legislation that would give Northerners an incentive to fight for the West as well as for the Union.
 Moreover, the Republican Party was pledged to the Homestead Act and what President Lincoln called "The Union and Pacific Railway Act."
 A third morale builder shaped up in a bill sponsored by Justin Smith Morrill of Vermont, offering Federal lands scrip to each state and territory for endowment of its College of Agriculture & Mechanics.
 (This had passed both Houses in 1859, but like the Homestead Act, had been whined at and vetoed by Buchanan.)

-Senators McDougall of California and Harlan of Iowa resurrected the act sponsored in the 1859‑60 Congress by Iowa's Indicates a West Point graduate and gives his Class.Samuel R. Curtis (now the "Victor of Pea Ridge").
+Senators McDougall of California and Harlan of Iowa resurrected the act sponsored in the 1859‑60 Congress by Iowa's Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.Samuel R. Curtis (now the "Victor of Pea Ridge").
 Judah was named Secretary of the Senate Committee on the act.
 In the House, "Freshman" Sargent interrupted an afternoon's drone on the State of the Union with a stirring speech for action on p120 "Federal aid to the Pacific Railroad."
 His bill was referred to committee; Judah was appointed clerk of this committee too.

 Through May and June, while McClellan fretted into the Peninsula campaign, Congress readied the three bills that were to be its gift of the New West for both Northern and Pacific Coast morale.
 A preliminary step was the creation of an independent United States Department of Agriculture, under a commissioner, and the transfer of its experimental gardens, seed testers, agronomists and plant hunters from the jurisdiction of the Patent Office.
 This May 15th act was followed by enactment on May 20 of the Homestead Act offering a Federal warrant for 160 acres of New West land to any citizen who would erect a sod house or shack on it, plow a few furrows, and make some semblance of residency over a five-year period.